BasilBarnabyCa/s24-comp-2068-open-ai/README.md

       - Industry Trends: Current trends in the industry.
       - Salary Expectations: Salary ranges for the suggested roles.

-## Error Handling
-If there are any errors in fetching data from the OpenAI API, appropriate error messages are logged, and a user-friendly error message is displayed.

-## Testing and Validation
-Conduct thorough testing to validate the functionality of the application.
-Perform unit tests, integration tests, and user acceptance tests to ensure the application meets all requirements and provides a seamless user experience.

-## Conclusion
-CareerCraft leverages modern web technologies and AI capabilities to offer personalized career guidance.
-By analyzing user resumes and providing tailored career path suggestions, CareerCraft aims to simplify the job-seeking process and help users make informed career decisions.

 ## References
 - <a href="https://www.mongodb.com/docs/" target="_blank">MongoDB Documentation</a>
 - <a href="https://platform.openai.com/docs/quickstart?context=node" target="_blank">OpenAI Documentation</a>
 - <a href="https://expressjs.com/" target="_blank">Express Documentation</a>

 ## Useful VS Code Extensions
 Here are some useful VS Code extensions to enhance your development experience:

 - **<a href="https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode" target="_blank">MongoDB for VS Code</a>**: MongoDB for VS Code
 - **<a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode" target="_blank">Prettier - Code formatter</a>**: Prettier - Code formatter

 # CareerCraft User Guide
 Welcome to CareerCraft!
 This guide will help you navigate and use CareerCraft to discover the best career paths suited for you based on your resume.
 Follow these simple steps to get started.

 ## Introduction